Enrollment and Support

 UCLA Extension is committed to providing equal access to all academic programs and co-curricular activities for qualified applicants and students living with permanent or temporary disabilities.

-Detailed information on the types of accomodations offered, and how to submit a request may be found further below on this page.
+Detailed information on the types of accommodations offered, and how to submit a request may be found further below on this page.

 Make an Appointment